Suriyoo/Menu/README.md

-# Menu for registering acitivities under Covid-19
+# Menu for registering activities under Covid-19
 small and basic